Converg3nce/matic-docs/docs/validate/mainnet/stake-on-matic.md

 You will see 2 buttons on your profile:

-* Claim Rewards
+* Withdraw Rewards
 * Restake Rewards

 <img src={useBaseUrl("img/staking/validator-rewards.png")} />

-#### Claim Rewards
+#### Withdraw Rewards

 As a Validator, you earn rewards as long as your performing your validator correctly.
-Clicking on Claim Rewards will ask you for a confirmation from your Wallet.
+Clicking on Withdraw Rewards will ask you for a confirmation from your Wallet.
 Confirming the transaction will get your rewards back to your wallet and your account should be updated.

 #### Restake Rewards